 Straighten spine.

-Whilst sitting on the toilet, raise your knees so they're higher than your hips (you can use a footstool, or something similar to help); keep your feet flat on the footstool and your back straight; lean forward, resting your elbows on knees, if possible.
-Movement of faeces can then be helped by bracing the abdominal muscles and bulging the abdominal wall outwards.
+Whilst sitting on the toilet, raise your knees so they’re higher than your hips.
+You can use a footstool, or something similar, to help.
+Keep your feet flat on the footstool.
+Lean forward, keeping your back straight.
+Rest your elbows on your knees, if possible.
+Movement of faeces can then be helped by bracing your abdominal muscles and expanding your waist.

-It's important to give yourself time when trying to open your bowels.
-Try to find time when you're not rushing to do other things and use a toilet where you feel comfortable and relaxed.
-Try not to force it and make sure you're not straining while you're on the toilet.
+Give yourself time when trying to open your bowels.
+Find a time when you're not rushing to do other things.
+Use a toilet where you feel comfortable and relaxed.
+Breathe gently and make sure you're not straining while you're on the toilet.

-If, after ten minutes, nothing has happened, stop and try again after your next meal or the next day.
-Establishing a routine for emptying your bowels at a regular time that suits you is really valuable in managing constipation.
+If after ten minutes, nothing has happened, stop and try again after your next meal or the next day.
+Establish a routine for emptying your bowels at a regular time.
 Health professionals often call this a bowel management routine.

-Abdominal massage before or whilst opening your bowels can help to encourage movement of stool through the gut ready to be pushed out.
-Your MS specialist nurses or continence advisor can teach you how to do this.
+Abdominal massage can help to encourage movement of faeces through the gut.
+Your MS specialist nurse or continence advisor can teach you how to do this.

-Abdominal massage involves rubbing your stomach using the heel of your hand, or a fist to massage gently but firmly up the right side of your abdomen, across at the level of your belly button and down the left hand side of the abdomen.
-The massage is best done in a semi reclined position for approximately ten minutes.
+Abdominal massage involves rubbing your stomach in a clockwise motion using the heel of your hand or a fist.
+Your hand should gently, but firmly, massage up the right side of your abdomen, across at the level of your belly button, and then down the left side of your abdomen.
+The massage is best done in a semi-reclined position for approximately ten minutes.
 Regular use of an abdominal massage technique whilst lying on your back can also be beneficial.

 How is constipation treated?